Butler scores 30, unbeaten No. 2 Baylor tops No. 9 Kansas

 Kansas (10-4, 4-3) played for the first time since a 75-70 loss last Tuesday at Oklahoma State before the Jayhawks’ scheduled game Saturday was postponed because of COVID-19 issues in Iowa State’s program.

-The Jayhawks were within 65-60 with 3:18 left after Tristan Enaruna drove the baseline for a slam that capped an 8-0 run.
+The Jayhawks were within 65-60 with 3:18 left after Jalen Wilson drove the baseline for a slam that capped an 8-0 run.
 Butler then hit a 3 at the other end, and Kansas never got closer.

 Coach Bill Self’s team hadn’t lost consecutive Big 12 games since a three-game losing streak in February 2013 against Oklahoma State, TCU and Oklahoma.

+“I’m not leaving out of here mad.
+I’m leaving out here disappointed, without question,” Self said.
+“Certainly they were better than us tonight.”

 MaCio Teague added 13 points and Davion Mitchell 10 for the Bears.
+Mark Vital had 10 rebounds, along with an impressive block on what would have been a breakaway dunk for Kansas.

 Christian Braun had 14 of his 17 points for Kansas in the first half, while Ochai Agbaji had 13 of his 16 points after halftime.
+Marcus Garrett had nine points and eight assists, but also had five turnovers.

 Butler, the preseason AP All-America guard, had nine points in the game’s first five minutes.
 That came two days after he was scoreless until scoring seven points in the final seven minutes of a 68-60 win at Texas Tech that was Baylor’s first game this season decided by fewer than 10 points.

 Baylor had as much as a 16-point lead in the first half, at 37-21 following another 3 by Butler that prompted Self to call his third timeout.
-That came only seconds before what would have been the under-four media stoppage, but he didn’t wait after the 3 that was set up when Matthew Mayer stole a bad pass by Marcus Garrett.
+That came only seconds before what would have been the under-four media stoppage, but he didn’t wait after the 3 that was set up when Matthew Mayer stole a bad pass by Garrett.

 BIG PICTURE

 Kansas: The Jayhawks are 98-14 following a loss under Self.
-Their last eight losses overall have been to Top 25 teams. … If not for Braum’s effort in the first half, when he made all four of his 3-pointers, the Jayhawks could have been in a much bigger hole.
+Their last eight losses overall have been to Top 25 teams. … If not for Braun’s effort in the first half, when he made all four of his 3-pointers, the Jayhawks could have been in a much bigger hole.
 There was a stretch of just over four minutes when he outscored Baylor 11-10 on his own.

 Baylor: The Bears are 13-0 for the fourth time in school history — the other times were in 1911-12, 2011-12 and 2016-17.
 They are 6-0 in Big 12 for the second season in a row.